mcfio/home-cluster/README.md

 ## Overview

 This is a mono repository for a single Kubernetes cluster.
-Used as a learning and education project that provided a hands-on approach for mastering Kubernetes cluster configuratins and best practices.
+Used as a learning and education project that provided a hands-on approach for mastering Kubernetes cluster configurations and best practices.
 Adherance to Infrastructure as Code (IaC) and GitOps practices by using tools like [Terraform](https://www.terraform.io/), [Kubernetes](https://www.kubernetes.io/), [Flux](https://fluxcd.io), [Renovate](https://www.mend.io/renovate/) and [GitHub Actions](https://github.com/features/actions).